“I only realised how big Dota was when I went home and Googled it. I saw there was a tournament with a $35 million prize and just thought – how […]

 Before Dota, there was also an opportunity for Meneghin to work on something more leftfield: the black comedy mockumentary Killing Gunther, which featured none other than Arnold Schwarzenegger as the eponymous hitman.
 It’s a silly, off-kilter but very self-aware film that Meneghin had a blast working on: “Killing Gunther was really fun!
 It was the first time I’d met [writer/director/actor] Taran Killam and he was just lovely to work with,” Meneghin informs me.
 “I didn’t meet anyone involved with Killing Gunther in person until the premiere, because they were in New York and I was in LA.
 With that movie, my goal with it was to not be too broad with the music; my general rule with anything comedic is just to let the comedy play on screen and have the music as the straight man – most composers would probably say the same thing.”
 Despite this, there were times where it got silly enough that the music followed suit, as Meneghin relates: “there’s a scene at the end where Arnold Schwarzenegger is beating up Taran in the kitchen.
 I ended up sitting there with a notepad and transcribing all of the punches; the scene where he punches him like, twelve times – I wrote that out as a musical pattern so I could hit them all in the music!
 Though I tried not to be too broad, there were times when I just said screw it – this part’s going to be ridiculous.
 I even got to write a polka for Arnold Schwarzenegger.
 It was a lot of fun!”

-The range of styles and versatility that Dino Meneghin showcases throughout his work is really impressive, which is clear from his numerous credits – and even within each project he works on, which means he’s it’s not easy to pigeonhole him into a typical or recognisable style.
+The range of styles and versatility that Dino Meneghin showcases throughout his work is really impressive, which is clear from his numerous credits – and even within each project he works on, which means it’s not easy to pigeonhole him into a typical or recognisable style.
 It’s clear that Meneghin rises to the challenge of working on material that isn’t easy to categorise.
 With Dota, despite the already established soundtrack, the lack of notable mainstream awareness meant that Meneghin could bring more of that versatility to bear while being respectful to the fans, though that wasn’t without a certain level of pressure.
 “What I wanted to do with Dota is make sure that I was operating in good faith with the Dota community.
 Me becoming a great Dota player really wasn’t going to help; what I needed to do was to understand the lore, as well as what was important to the people who cared so much about the game and the community.
 The pressure I felt was just to make sure I operated in good faith and did right by the people who cared about the game and the community.
 I felt like if we did that, people could either like it or not – but they at least wouldn’t feel like we hadn’t been paying attention.”

 Dota: Dragon’s Blood is now available to watch on Netflix.
 Many thanks to Dino Meneghin for taking the time to talk to me for this article.
 Thanks also to Kyrie Hood & Andrew Krop for arranging the interview.